trustification/source-distributed/README.md

 source distrubted Rust projects might be able to use Sigstore, and in-toto, to sign and verify source distributed project artifacts.

+The goals is to provide a tools that can be used to add Secure Supply Chain Security (SSCS) artifacts to a project.

-For more more background information please see [notes.md](./notes.md) which documents some of issues we ran into while doing our investiation.
+For more more background information please see [notes.md](./notes.md) which documents some of issues we ran into while doing our investigations.

 ### Installing
 The binaries can be installed using the following command: